lashifrin/ejabberd-modules/mod_webpresence/trunk/README.txt

     Default value: "webpresence.@HOST@"
 access:
     Specify who can register in the webpresence service.
-    Don't specify all because it will not work.
+    Don't bother to specify 'all' because this module can only show presence of local users.
     Default value: local
 pixmaps_path:
     Take special care with commas and dots: if this module does not seem to work